-Static Binding and Dynamic Binding in Java: To help the Java community, Java Developer and testers those are working with Java programming language for them, we have prepared a core Java tutorial posts.
-Where we have shared the complete post on polymorphism in Java and the different types.
-After discussing that, in this post, we are going to discuss another important concept of Java, which is used by every Java programmer.
-That’s why you should be aware of static and dynamic binding in Java Because it is directly related to the execution of Java program code.
+Static Binding and Dynamic Binding in Java: To help the Java community, Java developers, and testers who are working with Java programming language, we have prepared a core Java tutorial post.
+We have shared the complete post on polymorphism in Java and the different types.

 What Is Binding?